Tornadoofsoul/USCN/README.md

 # USCN
-Using ARIMA model and LSTM to forecast the monthly concurrency exchange rate of US dollar and Chiese Yuan
+Using ARIMA model and LSTM to forecast the monthly concurrency exchange rate of US dollar and Chinese Yuan.